We’ve created a step-by-step guide on how to how to start a vegetable garden from scratch.

 5. Buy seeds or starter plants

-You can buy seeds at a big box stores or buy seeds online:
+You can buy seeds at a big box store or buy seeds online:

-Now, if you bought the material and tools we suggest in tip #3, then you should be good to go to start planting from seed.
+Now, if you bought the material and tools we suggest then you should be good to go to start planting from seed.

 How to start a vegetable garden from scratch: Seed Resources & Tips